Mníšek pod Brdy: Sport

 Mníšek pod Brdy hosts an annual cross-country ultramarathon of 50 km length, which is part of the European Ultramarathon Cup.

 Sights

 Mníšek pod Brdy Castle is the main landmark of the town and its oldest building.
-It contains a pond and a small castle park.
+It includes a fishpond and a small castle park.
+Today the castle is owned by the state and offers guided tours.

-The Church of Saint Wenceslaus is a landmark of central town's square.
-It was built in 1743–1756 by an unknown architect on the place of a church which was burned down by the Swedish Army in 1639.
+The main landmark of the town square is the Church of Saint Wenceslaus.
+It was built in 1743–1756 by an unknown architect on the place of a church which was burned down by the Swedish army in 1639.